-l, hereby acknowledge and atte st to the following: HOLD HARMLESS In consideration of permission for Attendee to all future dates, I, for myself, my heirs, persindemnify and release the Board of Regents of of Wisconsin-Green Bay, and their officers, emplements, actions, or causes of action of any so death which may result from Attendee's particulated on the negligence of the Board of Regent Green Bay, and their officers, employees, agent their intentional misconduct or gross neglige RELEASING CLAIMS AND GIVING UP SUBSTANT sonal representatives, or assigns, agree the University of the University of Wise ployees, agents, and volunteers, from a port on account of damage to personal pricipation in the above-listed program.
-Its of the University of Wisconsin Systements, and volunteers, but expressly does ence.
-I UNDERSTAND THAT BY AGRE te to defend, hold harmless, consin System, the University and against any and all claims, roperty, or personal injury, or This release includes claims at the University of Wisconsinatoria include claims based on EING TO THIS CLAUSE I AM I understand that physical activity related to th inherent risks that cannot be eliminated reg instructions and to wear all necessary, recomm ardless of the care taken to avoid in juries.
-I agree to follow all CONSENT FOR EMERGENCY TREATMENT I authorize the University of Wisconsin-Green I any emergency medical/hospital care or treat Attendee.
-I AGREE TO BE RESPONSIBLE FOR A TREATMENT RENDERED PURSUANT TO THIS AL ment to be rendered upon the advice ALL NECESSARY CHARGES INCURRED E of any licensed physician to CONSENT FOR PHOTOGRAPH/VIDEO I understand that the University of Wisconsin-G activities.
-I agree the University of Wisconsin-G relating to the promotion of future activities. photographs, and video recordings, with or v relinquish all rights that I may claim in relation reen Bay shall be the owner of and may I further agree to allow the release, without audio, for activities and progr use such photographs/videos for educational purposes, of CONSENT FOR TRAVEL The above named student has my permission to and its designated representatives, by way of social/cultural, or recreational enrichment and drop off times the travel itinerary, and overnight chartered and/or university vehicle for d have been advised of the travel arra Name of Attendee Da te Signature If Attendee is a minor under the age of eigl hteen, a signature of the Parent/Gu ardian is required: Name of Parent/Guardian D ate Signature
+I, hereby acknowledge and attest to the following:

+HOLD HARMLESS

+In consideration of permission for Attendee to voluntarily participate in , today and on all future dates, I, for myself, my heirs, personal representatives, or assigns, agree to defend, hold harmless, indemnify and release the Board of Regents of the University of the University of Wisconsin System, the University of Wisconsin-Green Bay, and their officers, employees, agents, and volunteers, from and against any and all claims, demands, actions, or causes of action of any sort on account of damage to personal property, or personal injury, or death which may result from Attendee's participation in the above-listed program.
+This release includes claims based on the negligence of the Board of Regents of the University of Wisconsin System, the University of Wisconsin-Green Bay, and their officers, employees, agents, and volunteers, but expressly does not include claims based on their intentional misconduct or gross negligence.
+I UNDERSTAND THAT BY AGREEING TO THIS CLAUSE I AM RELEASING CLAIMS AND GIVING UP SUBSTANTIAL RIGHTS, INCLUDING MY RIGHT TO SUE.

+I understand that physical activity related to the aforementioned program, by its very nature, carries with it certain inherent risks that cannot be eliminated regardless of the care taken to avoid injuries.
+I agree to follow all instructions and to wear all necessary, recommended, and appropriate protective gear and equipment.

+CONSENT FOR EMERGENCY TREATMENT

+I authorize the University of Wisconsin-Green Bay, and its designated representatives to consent, on my behalf, to any emergency medical/hospital care or treatment to be rendered upon the advice of any licensed physician to Attendee.
+I AGREE TO BE RESPONSIBLE FOR ALL NECESSARY CHARGES INCURRED BY ANY HOSPITALIZATION OR TREATMENT RENDERED PURSUANT TO THIS AUTHORIZATION.

+CONSENT FOR PHOTOGRAPH/VIDEO

+I understand that the University of Wisconsin-Green Bay may take photographs/videos of Program participants and activities.
+I agree the University of Wisconsin-Green Bay shall be the owner of and may use such photographs/videos relating to the promotion of future activities.
+I further agree to allow the release, for educational purposes, of photographs, and video recordings, with or without audio, for activities and programs involving Attendee and relinquish all rights that I may claim in relation to the use of said images.

+CONSENT FOR TRAVEL

+The above named student has my permission to travel with the program, and its designated representatives, by way of chartered and/or university vehicle for the purpose of educational, social/cultural, or recreational enrichment and have been advised of the travel arrangements, including pick up, drop off times the travel itinerary, and overnight accommodations.

+Name of Attendee Date

+Signature

+If Attendee is a minor under the age of eighteen, a signature of the Pare nt/Guardian is required:

+Name of Parent/Guardian Date

+Signature

-Reference: Roster Template
+Form: Roster Template